sminez/sminez.github.io/content/2024-04-30_where-did-penrose-come-from.md

 After a surprisingly short amount of time I had something that worked!
 For a given definition of worked.
 It certainly wasn't stable yet and it was far from feature complete but it was a starting point that I understood and somewhere I could build from.
+A couple of weeks later and I had something that was good _enough_ to start using in anger.

 <br>